 We allow Assistance Dogs on site.
-Please email us in advance if you are planning on bringing an assistance dog.
+Please email us in advance if you plan to bring an assistance dog.

 ARE THERE MEDICAL SERVICES ON SITE?

 We have 24 hour medical and welfare facilities that can be found at the first aid point.
-If you have any specific questions relating to a medical need during your time with us at the festival you’d like to discuss in advance, please email us.
+If you have any specific questions about a medical need during your time with us at the festival you’d like to discuss in advance; please email us.

 HOW ACCESSIBLE IS THE WINTER GARDENS SITE?